deltatraced/delta-trace/lan/posts/2025/003 Apprenticeship to Signs.md

 Taking notes is often pragmatic.
 People take notes to remember things.
 They jot down ideas quickly for reference.

 I take a different approach.
-The method developed in [[002 Atomic contexts and respect|Atomic contexts and respect]] builds clusters and graphs of many small notes.
+The method developed in [[002 Atomic Contexts and Respect|Atomic contexts and Respect]] builds clusters and graphs of many small notes.
 The reason for this is to document my experience as I work.
 Each note functions like a river of timestamped logs, because I simply note what happens to me during work.
 When evidence surfaces, like a compiler error, I note it because it is this error that then prompts me to make a judgment.
 My notes, then, are less about categorizing, building a wiki, or remembering, and more about recording what signs change me and prompt me to act or judge.

 Judgments are grounded by reasons.
 They present relevant facts that satisfy the needs that prompted them.
 Reasons are inferred and interpreted from the evidence, which is the signs that our practice emits and prompts us to decipher.